Death penalty sought for killer of pregnant Texas woman

 The appeal came as the penalty phase of Taylor Parker’s capital murder trial began for the October 2020 murder of Reagan Simmons-Hancock and theft of her unborn baby.
 The Bowie County jury previously found Parker guilty of capital murder.

 Prosecutor Kelley Crisp told jurors that the evidence would show Parker, 29, faked a pregnancy and repeatedly lied before killing Simmons-Hancock, 21, at the woman’s New Boston home on Oct.
-3, 2020, to get the infant she claimed to have been carrying.
-The child died on Oct.
-9 in a hospital in nearby Idabel, Oklahoma.
+9, 2020, to get the infant she claimed to have been carrying.
+The baby also died.

 Parker’s attorneys hope to persuade the jury to spare Parker’s life and let her serve life imprisonment without the possibility of parole.
 Defense attorney Jeff Harrelson said they would show that Parker was mentally ill.

-Note: This story has been corrected to show Reagan Simmons-Hancock died Oct.
-9, 2020.